 Vijay was the greatest, and so are the Teaching Assistants of Distinction named in his memory.
 This award is endowed through the generosity of Vijay's parents, Anuradha and V.S.
 (Manny) Bhagavan, in memory of their beloved son.

 Give to the Resource Economics Department in Honor of Vijay Bhagavan

-To make a contribution, call the Development Office at 866-450-UMASS or visit www.umass.edu/give to contribute online.
+To make a contribution, call the Development Office at 866-450-UMASS or visit the secure UMass Amherst website to contribute online.
 Be sure to designate that your gift be allocated to the Vijay Bhagavan Memorial Award of Distinction in the Resource Economics Department.

-(If giving onine, go to the Gift Options section and enter "Vijay Bhagavan Memorial Award of Distinction-- Resource Economics" in the Special Gift Instructions or Comments box.)
+(If giving onine, select the 'Other' option under Fund Designation and enter "Vijay Bhagavan Memorial Award of Distinction-- Resource Economics" in the box below.)
 Thank you!

 The Vijay Bhagavan Teaching Assistant of Distinction Award Recipients